 Analysis of some curry powder blends of spices by Australian and American researchers both determined that one teaspoonful is as powerful an antioxidant fix as portions of broccoli, spinach, red peppers, carrots and other high-scoring antioxidant vegetables dubbed ‘super-foods’.

 On the sweeter side, one teaspoon of ground cinnamon or cloves packs in as much antioxidant power as a portion of blueberries, raspberries or cranberries.

 Making regular use of spices and herbs is a healthy and economic way to enhance health and your cooking.
 Spices allow you to reduce salt, sugar and fat content and still have tasty food.

 But not all spices are equal.
-According to the Journal of Nutrition there can be 1,000-fold difference in antioxidant content.
+According to the Journal of Nutrition there can be a 1,000-fold difference in antioxidant content.
 At the top of the chart are allspice, chilli, cinnamon, cloves, cumin, curry spice mixes, garlic, ginger, mustard, paprika and turmeric.
 Freshness is another factor.
 Proper storage is essential.
 Avoid buying spices that have been sitting on grocery shelves for who-knows-how-long or those exposed to light.

 Ongoing research into the health benefits of spices

 Ongoing research will follow other potential benefits.
-Antioxidants can reduce the risk of chronic inflammation involved both in heart disease, and as a precursor to diabetes and certain cancers.
-We are interested to see if on a daily basis culinary use of spices and herbs might mitigate the risk of chronic inflammation.
+Antioxidants can reduce the risk of chronic inflammation involved both in heart disease and as a precursor to diabetes and certain cancers.
+We are interested to see if on a daily basis the culinary use of spices and herbs might mitigate the risk of chronic inflammation.
 Weight management is another area of interest because spicy chillies speed up metabolic rates.

 One study relates to stress and inflammation.
 Stressful situations, such as public speaking and performing arithmetic calculations, increase inflammation and this study will determine whether such inflammation can be reduced or prevented by a meal containing spices.